wp-plugins/instant-feedback/readme.txt

 == Installation ==

-1. 'Upload' MyEffecto to the /wp-content/plugins/ directory
+1. 'Upload' MyEffecto to the /wp-content/plugins/ directory.

-2. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin through the 'Plugins' menu in WordPress.

 3. From the Menu Section, select the set of emoticons you'd like to use for your blog posts.
 (This plugin will be set, by default, for the whole blog.
 	You may customize them individually for each blog post at the time of publishing a post)

 4. 'MyEffecto' will now be seen in the Settings tab.

 5. To set the emoticons set for an invidual/specific post, you will get the option under the Post Editor to select the set.

 == Frequently Asked Questions ==